Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: LINKAGE

 \begin{proof} Theorem \ref{link1} ensures that $J$ is a Cohen-Macaulay ideal.
 Then, the equality $\Ht(J)= \cd(R,J)$ holds by Theorem \ref{CM cond}.
-Now, exploiting Theorem \ref{setCM-setCI} one observe that $J$ is a set-theoretically Cohen-Macaulay ideal. \end{proof} Notice that one can not remove the purity assumption from the above result, as the following example demonstrates it.
+Now, exploiting Theorem \ref{setCM-setCI} and the proof of Corollary \ref{equi.setCM-setCI}, one observe that $J$ is a set-theoretically Cohen-Macaulay ideal. \end{proof} Notice that one can not remove the purity assumption from the above result, as the following example shows.

-\begin{remark} Let $R, I$ and $J$ be as in Remark \ref{skew lines}.
+\begin{remark} Let $R,\ I$ and $J$ be as in Remark \ref{skew lines}.
 Since $\depth R/I=1$ and $\dim R/I=2$, then $I$ is a non-Cohen-Macaulay radical ideal.
 As $I$ is a square-free ideal, $R/I$ is $F$-pure but this is not the case for $R/J$, because it is not reduced.
 On the other hand by virtue of Hartshorne \cite{Ha} the ideal $J$ is set-theoretically Complete intersection and then it is set-theoretically Cohen-Macaulay. \end{remark}